barbinbrad/bible/README.md

 # King James
-A minimal, statically-hosted bible, powered by a SQLite database, populated by a web-scraper.
+A minimal, static Bible.
+Generated from a SQLite database, populated by a web-scraper.

 ## Downloading the Site
-The whole site can be downloaded (and put on a flash drive).
+The whole site is located in the `output` folder.

 ## Recreating the Site
 To run the scraper and generate the site, you need [Node.js](https://nodejs.org/en/) and [Chrome](https://www.google.es/chrome/index.html) installed.
 Once you have them: